CGNS/HDF5 - An HPC implementation

 In addition to the meaning of attributes of individual HDF5 nodes, the File Mapping specifies the relations between nodes in a CGNS database.
 Consequently, the File Mapping determines what kinds of nodes will lie in the child table.

 It is important to reemphasize that HDF5 provides no notion of order among children.
 This means children can be identified only by their names, labels and system-provided node IDs.
 In particular, the order of a list of children returned by HDF5 has nothing to do with the order in which they were inserted in the file.
-However, the order returned is consistent from call to call provided the file has not been closed and the node structure has not been modifed.
+However, the order returned is consistent from call to call provided the file has not been closed and the node structure has not been modified.

 Cardinality